lancorrect/awesome-large-multimodal-models/README.md

 Recently, with the huge development of large language model (LLM), there were a plenty of multi-modal works employing LLM to leverage the linguistic knowledge.
 These works introduced a new paradigm in multimodal field and achieved wonderful results.

-This repo is a collection of recent multimodal researches with LLM and will be updated continuously.
+This repo is a collection of recent multimodal research papers with LLM and will be updated continuously.

 **Welcome to follow and star!**